raksagro/node-backend-test/README.md

 # How to use

-With the server running, access the Swagger documentation that contains all the details of the existing endpoints and the tests
+With the server running, access the Swagger documentation that contains all the details of the existing endpoints and the tests.

 ```
 http://localhost:8080/docs
 ```

+# Authorization
+On the left side of the Swagger interface (http://localhost:8080/docs) there will be an authorization button where the API-KEY must be inserted.
+Any value can be inserted.

 # Tecnologias